iobroker-community-adapters/ioBroker.mydlink/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
 * add reboot button for SOAP devices (seems they tend to die now the servers are gone)
+* reworked code to type-script (please report errors / things that work worse than before)
+* add support for siren devices

 ### 1.2.1 (2022-09-01)
 * fix release...